littlecanary/littlecanary.github.io/_posts/2018-09-11-lisbon-day-one.md

 ## Arrival

-Our plane touched down at 8:20 AM on Tuesday, and we deplaned right on the tarmac down a staircase.
-Then we all boarded buses to the arrivals terminal.
-I don't know if that's standard for a United flight in Lisbon or if heavy traffic at the airport prevented us from pulling up to the gate.

 For weeks, I had been picturing a city gleaming white in the sun, brilliant blue skies above&#8211;as it's shown in all the guidebooks and online photos.
 And until a few days before we left, that was the forecast.
-But that morning, we arrived to a Lisbon shrouded in clouds, with more clouds in the forecast ahead.
+But on Tuesday morning, we arrived to a Lisbon shrouded in clouds, with more clouds in the forecast ahead.
 D and I have a knack for getting unseasonably bad weather on our vacations, so I tried to stay positive and hoped that at least the rain would stay away.

+Our plane touched down at 8:20 AM, and we deplaned right on the tarmac down a staircase.
+Then we all boarded buses to the arrivals terminal.
+I don't know if that's standard for a United flight in Lisbon or if heavy traffic at the airport prevented us from pulling up to the gate.

-We were through passport control and baggage claim in half an hour.
+We were through passport control and baggage claim in roughly forty minutes.
 I had requested a transfer to the hotel, and D immediately spotted our driver, a gregarious older gentleman who spoke about as much English as I speak Portuguese.
 After a short drive, having passed by a Staples (I had no idea they were international), a few car dealerships, a supermarket, and shipping containers, we pulled up to our hotel, the [Eurostars Museum](https://www.eurostarshotels.co.uk/eurostars-museum.html) on Rua Cais de Santarém.

 I had requested an early check-in; happily, the hotel had a room ready for us.
 The room featured a large wall map of Vasco de Gama's 1498 route to Calicut and full-length windows with a view of the Tagus river&#8211;and the huge *Neue Mein Schiff 1* cruise ship.
 The proximity of the cruise terminal made me wonder if we'd find hordes of passengers tramping past our doorstep every day, but they must have taken a different path into the city center, because it was relatively quiet on our block.
 We ended up loving the location and actually felt a little removed from the hurly-burly of the most crowded tourist areas.